Vextryyn/Vextryyn-Mod-Manager/README.md

 # **Vextryyn’s Mod Manager**
 *(Name is not final, suggtestions welcome)*

 This project is part of a larger mod-management tool I’ve been developing.
-Right now, there’s no solid Linux solution for managing PokeMMO mods, so this tool started as a way to fill that gap—not just for PokeMMO, but potentially for other games I play as well.
+Right now, there’s no solid Linux solution for managing PokeMMO mods, so this tool started as a way to fill that gap—not just for PokeMMO, but for other games I play as well.
 Since it’s functional and some people may find it useful, I’m releasing it, even if it’s still a bit rough around the edges.

 For Windows users, there’s already a great mod manager by Ryukotsuki:
 **https://github.com/Ryukotsuki/Poke-Manager**